rizom-ai/team-brain-content/README.md

 1. Have a conversation about a project (3-4 messages)
 2. Use `!topics-list` to see extracted topics
 3. Use `!summary-list` to see summaries
-4. Visit `https://recall.rizom.ai` to ee all captured content
+4. Visit `https://recall.rizom.ai` to see all captured content

 ---